 Pulled Pork Sliders – This 4th of July recipe is my take on the regional staple.
 Meat eaters will definitely love these sliders, but all of your guests are sure to enjoy the homemade coleslaw.
 Serve it in the sandwiches or as a side.

 Rummy Cherries – These colorful, alcohol-soaked, cherry-shaped gummies are a fun adult treat for summer entertaining and yummy homage to the father of our country.
 Make plenty or you might have to ration them.
+These technically aren’t a drink, but you’ll love them just the same.

 More Must-Make 4th of July Recipes: